Local Event Dechmont Law Saturday 8th May 2021

 - Blue (5.7km) - suitable for experienced orienteers

 Registration, Start and Finish

 All entrants must have pre-registered before.
 You will be sent final details and a list of start times prior to the event.
 Please only turn up when you are due to start, and once finished, please download quickly(and socially distanced!) and then leave the area.
 There will be no splits printouts, and no results available at the event.
 We aim to have the results available online on the evening of the event, and to put the courses up on RouteGadget.

 There will be no entries on the day.
 Please read our COVID information carefully.

 Everyone must report to the finish and proceed to Download, whether they finish their courses or not, otherwise they might trigger a search party and call to the emergency services.

-SportIdent (SI) electronic timing will be used.
+SportIdent (SI) electronic timing will be used, with SI Air enabled.
 If you have your own SI dibber, please bring it.
 Otherwise SI dibbers can be hired free of charge, but with £30 charge if lost.
 This must have been requested when booking your place for the event.